-2.2 Estimating Catchment-Averaged Precipitation and Evapotranspiration where both P and E are functions of Q alone.
-The storage/discharge relationship for the catchment is inherently tied to the sensitivity function, g(Q), and any changes in catchment storage are thusly reflected through changes in catchment discharge.
-It is important to keep in mind that there is still a travel-time lag time (l) between the change in discharge occurring at the catchment outfall and changes in discharge from the hillslope, i.e:
+2.2 Estimating Catchment-Averaged Precipitation and Evapotranspiration where the left side of the equation is a function of Q alone.
+The storage/discharge relationship for the catchment is tied inherently to the sensitivity function, g(Q), and any changes in catchment storage are thus reflected through changes in catchment discharge.
+It is important to keep in mind that there is still a travel-time lag time (I) between the change in discharge occurring at the catchment outfall and changes in discharge from the hillslope, that is,